flowcontrol12/docu/docs/04-User Guide/04-Raw Data.md

 ---
-description: Data streams Tab
+description: Raw Data
 ---
-# Data streams
+# Raw Data

-In the [**Dashboard>Raw Data**] menu there is a table with a list of all triggered alerts.

-The data streams available in the system with default fields and user created fields are located in the [**Dashboard>Raw Data**] menu.
+The data streams available in the system with default fields and user created fields are located in the [**Raw Data**] menu.

 ## Introduction